NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 configuration files.
 This validation is performed to confirm that the file is well-formed and also "valid" according to the structure defined in the Schema.

-Do not use the XML Schema a reference to generate a configuration file, instead use one of the configuration files included in the test area of the NPB package.
+Do not use the XML Schema as a reference to generate a configuration file, instead use one of the configuration files included in the test area of the NPB package.
 The MAVEN Configuration is the recommended reference: ``tests/naif_pds4_bundler/config/maven.xml``.
 If the bundle to be generated includes secondary observers and/or targets